crs2007/FolderStructureChallenge/README.md

 You are owner of event monitoring system.
 The system tables are:
-*•*	FOLDER - a table of folders that contains the Folder ID and the ID of its direct parent - Folder (Id, PerantId, Path) *•*	USER – a table of users in the system.
-User (UserId, Name) *•*	EVENT- for tracking who did what on the system.
-Event (EventId, Date, OparationCode, FolderId, Userid) For ex.
+- FOLDER- a table of folders that contains the Folder ID and the ID of its direct parent - Folder (Id, PerantId, Path).
+- USER– a table of users in the system.
+User (UserId, Name).
+- EVENT- for tracking who did what on the system.
+Event (EventId, Date, OparationCode, FolderId, Userid).
+For ex.
 Yesterday user1 have an action of “OpenFolder” on C:\Temp.
 	Other, user2 did an oparation of “CloseFolder” on C:\Users.